teleject/creatingonlineconferences.com/src/pages/about.md

 permalink: /about/index.html
 ---

-[Ari Stiles](#heading-ari-stiles) and [Christopher Schmitt](#heading-christopher-schmitt) have produced online events (along with on-site events) for close to a decade.
+[Christopher Schmitt](#heading-christopher-schmitt) has produced online events (along with on-site events) for close to a decade.

-We run technically sound experiences while trying to bridge the digital gap to create engaging experiences for speakers to shine, audiences to learn, and sponsors to return.
+When running events, I aim to bridge the digital distances to create engaging experiences for speakers to shine, audiences to learn, and sponsors to return.

 In short, we loved online event production before it was necessary.